LLM, SJD, and Exchange A to Z at the U

 • ABSENCE NOTIFICATION FORM

 In keeping with the American Bar Association’s (“ABA”) Standards of Accreditation, the Bar certification requirements of many states, and sound educational policy, Miami Law requires regular and prompt class attendance.
 Student participation in extracurricular activities or outside employment does not justify absences.
 All students who will be absent from class for any reason should complete the Absence Notification Online Form.
 This includes illness (your own or a family member), religious observation, bereavement, or other reasons.
-This form is submitted to the Dean of Students and your individual faculty members listed to notify of the reason for an absence.
-Some professors rely on this form and track reasons for absence.
-Others only count the total numbers of absences.
-If a student is in doubt about the policy in a given class, he or she should check with the instructor.
+Submission of this form is for notice only and does not excuse the student from the class.
+This form is submitted to the Dean of Students and your individual faculty members to notify them of the reason for an absence.
+If a student has questions about the attendance policy in a given class, they should refer to the syllabus.
 The Dean of Students does not have the authority to excuse any absences.
-For any student who will be absent from class for more than five days due to a medical or personal emergency, please contact the Dean of Students Office directly at (305) 284-4551 or deanofstudents@law.miami.edu to discuss the circumstances so that we can properly support you.
 If you have technical issues accessing the form, please contact us at (305) 284-4551 or deanofstudents@law.miami.edu.

 • ACADEMIC ACHIEVEMENT PROGRAM